 Where to eat

 There are many possibilities when it comes to dining in Sri Lanka.
 The cheapest meals are sold at small boutiques along the streets.
 More hygienic and quality foods are sold in restaurants.
-Try to have your food in a good restaurant, because food poisoning is a common issue on the island and I believe you don’t want to ruin your holiday for saving few bucks on the meal.
+Try to have your food in a good restaurant, because food poisoning is a common issue on the island and I believe you don’t want to ruin your holiday for saving a few bucks on the meal.
 In fact, Food poisoning cost you a large sum of money and it can exceed the whole amount you pay for the entire holiday.

-Take a lot of fluid
+Sri Lanka travel guide -Take a lot of fluid

 Drink plenty of water.
 You tend to lose a lot of fluid during the daytime due to the sweating condition of the atmosphere.
-In fact, you tend to be thirsty very often if you are not familiar with high humidity of Sri Lanka.
+In fact, you tend to be thirsty very often if you are not familiar with the high humidity of Sri Lanka.
 King coconut is the most popular thirst quencher on the island.
 This natural drink contains a lot of water, mineral and vitamin and not added to any form of chemicals.

 Violent crime may occur targetting foreigners, although the frequency of such incidents is very rare.
 Tourists police posts are set up in all places where foreigners roam such as beach areas, cultural sites etc. Make your Sri Lanka road trip arrangements through the reputable travel company in order to have the peace of mind.
 Every tour company take care of their guests during the entire tour and they appoint an employee to provide assistance to the customer during the holiday.
 The companies employ well experienced licensed guides and drivers in order to make sure your safety as you drive through the country.